deepitgoel/Data-Exploration-and-Visualisation/README.md

-# Data-Exploration-and-Visualisation
+# BASIC Data-Exploration-and-Visualisation
-This is my first data exploration project using data from well known OTT platform
+data exploration, visualisation and Insights project using data from well known OTT platform

 ## Problem Statement :
 - Which type of shows to produce and how to grow the business?